-Before joining CBS4, Shahbazi was a reporter and fill-in anchor at KABC-TV in Los Angeles, where she covered a wide range of national stories, including wildfires, the shootings at LAX and Santa Monica College, the Asiana plane crash in San Francisco, and the Academy Awards in Hollywood.
-While in Southern California, she also investigated illegal foreclosures, helping a family get their home back.
+Before joining CBS4, Shahbazi was a reporter and fill-in anchor at KABC-TV in Los Angeles, where she investigated illegal foreclosures and reported on wildfires, the shootings at LAX and Santa Monica College, the Asiana plane crash in San Francisco and the Academy Awards from Hollywood, among a host of other national stories.

-Prior to joining KABC-TV, Shahbazi was a reporter at KNXV-TV in Phoenix, where she received a regional EMMY Award for her coverage of a stranded community waiting for aid after a storm that paralyzed the region.
+Prior to joining KABC-TV, Shahbazi was a reporter at KNXV-TV in Phoenix, where she won an EMMY for her coverage of a stranded community waiting for aid after a storm that paralyzed the region.
 Her continuous coverage of Arizona’s controversial immigration law was used by the federal government in its lawsuit against Arizona, and earned her a political EMMY nomination.
-She was also nominated for a team coverage EMMY.
-Shahbazi provided extensive live coverage of the mass shooting in Tucson, after the attempted assassination of Congresswoman Gabrielle Giffords, and was the only journalist to interview self-help guru James Ray after a deadly sweat lodge ceremony in Sedona.
+Shahbazi was one of the first reporters on the ground in Tucson after the mass shooting and attempted assassination of US Representative Gabrielle Giffords, and was the only journalist to interview self-help guru James Ray after a deadly sweat lodge ceremony in Sedona.

 Shahbazi graduated from Pepperdine University, where she studied journalism and sociology.
 She holds a Master’s degree from the UC Berkeley Graduate School of Journalism.
-During her graduate studies, Shahbazi traveled to the Jordan-Iraq border to cover Iraqi refugees, and the jungles of Laos to cover Hmong refugees.
+During her graduate studies, Shahbazi covered Iraqi refugees at the Jordan-Iraq border, Hmong refugees in the jungles of Laos and methamphetamine addicts in rural Oregon.

-Shahbazi is also an accomplished photographer and editor, with a decade of experience behind the camera, and was the first news reporter in the nation’s second largest television market to shoot and edit her own daily stories.
+Shahbazi is also an accomplished photographer and editor, with a decade of experience behind the camera.
+She was the first TV news reporter in the nation’s second largest television market to shoot and edit her own daily stories.
 Her work has appeared on ABC, CNN, CBS and PBS.